yuntai/pytorch-lightning/docs/source/datamodules.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 Override to alter or apply batch augmentations to your batch before it is transferred to the device.

+.. note:: This hook only runs on single gpu training (no data-parallel) or with sharded plugin.

 .. testcode::

     class MNISTDataModule(LightningDataModule):